 Safety data will be analyzed on the basis of all treated patients based on the treatment received, defined as the safety population.
-Efficacy data, demographics, and background information will be analyzed on the basis of the modified intent-to-treat (mITT) population, defined as all randomized patients with a valid MAS-B baseline score of the principle muscle group and at least one post-baseline measurement at weeks 2, 4, or 6 for the MAS-B of the principle muscle group and the CGI by Physician.
+Efficacy data, demographics, and background information will be analyzed on the basis of the modified intent-to-treat (mITT) population, defined as all randomized patients with a valid baseline MAS-B ankle score with knee extended and at least one post-baseline measurement at weeks 2, 4, or 6 for the MAS-B ankle score with knee extended and the CGI by Physician.